Abbey256/TrendyTrove/design_guidelines.md

-# TrendyTrove – World of Elegance Design Guidelines
+# The Light Bearer – World of Elegance Design Guidelines

 ## Design Approach
 **Reference-Based Luxury E-commerce**: Drawing inspiration from luxury fashion websites like Net-a-Porter, Farfetch, and minimalist brands like Everlane.
 Focus on sophisticated elegance with breathing room for products to shine.